mucsci-students/2022fa-475-HordeFromHell/README.md

 - Zombies have a chance to drop either a health pack (red) or an ammo crate (green)
 - Increase difficulty decreases amount of ammo, ammo and health received from packs, and increased zombie spawns
 - In the game controls menu, we forgot the escape key is a pause menu
+- Ammo does automatically generate after some time if you run out
 - There is no end, just survive as long as possible
 - Enjoy the night time